0xbow-io/asp-aztec-bridge/docs/assets/sequence.md

 ## Logical Execution Flow
 The sequence diagram illustrates how the ASP and Privacy Pool contracts interact with Aztec ecosystem in ensuring compliance.
 Below are 2 sequence diagrams that show the logical flow of the deposit and withdrawal processes.

-> [Note!]
+> [!NOTE]
-> The sequence diagrams do not show the full flow of the deposit and withdrawal processes (i.e L1 -> L2).
-They are simplified to show the interaction between the ASP , Privacy Pools and the Aztec ecosystem.
+> The sequence diagrams do not show the full flow of the deposit and withdrawal processes for the bridge.
+They are simplified to show the core interactions between the ASP, Privacy Pools and the Aztec ecosystem and how compliance is ensured.

 ### Deposit Flow
 ``` mermaid